mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/activities-list.md

 A decision contains the logic that informs the selection of an offer.

-You can view a list of all decisions within a container by performing a single GET request to the [!DNL Offer Library] API.
+You can view a list of all decisions by performing a single GET request to the [!DNL Offer Library] API.

 **API format**